-Matt explores the fields of graphic recording and graphic facilitation, both of which are natural areas for visual thinkers to gravitate towards.
+Matt explores the fields of graphic recording (large-scale visual note-taking for presentations, meetings, and workshops) and graphic facilitation (large-scale visual note-taking in a way that informs the conversation), both of which are natural areas towards which visual thinkers may choose to gravitate.

 When you don’t know who will be sitting across from you at an interview, you need to bring to the table the best of your UX soft skills—empathy.